 Hiring an after-school nanny vs. a babysitter

-The difference between a nanny and a sitter really comes down to expectations and experience, says Metzger, co-president of the International Nanny Association.
+The difference between a nanny and a sitter really comes down to expectations and experience, says Metzger, who also served as president of the International Nanny Association.

 Families expect more from a nanny than a babysitter, she says.
 Both take care of the kids’ day-to-day needs and ensure house rules are followed, but nannies are much more involved in the big picture — how the kids are growing and maturing overall.
 While babysitters might check that the child finished their homework, they aren’t expected to know how the child is doing in school or what their learning style is.
 Nannies are.

 “Either way is going to have its pros and cons,” says Casey Smith, owner and director of Northlight Nannies in Michigan.
 “You just have to decide what your goals are for that period of time for your kids.”